ioBroker/ioBroker.javascript/docs/en/javascript.md

 It is possible short type of createState:

-- `createState('myVariable')` - simply create variable if does not exist
+- `createState('myVariable')` - simply create variable if it does not exist
-- `createState('myVariable', 1)` - create variable if does not exist and initialize it with value 1
+- `createState('myVariable', 1)` - create variable if it does not exist and initialize it with value 1
 - `createState('myVariable', {name: 'My own variable', unit: '°C'}, function () {log('created');});`
-- `createState('myVariable', 1, {name: 'My own variable', unit: '°C'})` - create variable if does not exist with specific name and units
+- `createState('myVariable', 1, {name: 'My own variable', unit: '°C'})` - create variable if it does not exist with specific name and units

 ### createStateAsync
 ```js